QYanwei/MetaTrass_lite/README.md

 3. others co-barcoding data:

 If you have linked-reads data, please convert them to stLFR format.
 Since the number of long fragments with the same barcode in linked-reads is greater than that of stLFR reads, more false-positive reads are introduced into the co-barcoding refined read sets, leading to the unsuccessfully assembling of several species by Supernova.
-We recommend using other co-barcoding assemblers, such as CloudSPAdes, to re-assemble these species.
+We recommend using other co-barcoding assemblers, such as CloudSPAdes, to re-assemble these species or you can use [MetaTrass_lite](https://github.com/QYanwei/MetaTrass_lite).

 Output files:
 ---